asen/smg/docs/admin/index.md

 The following properties are all optional.

-- **interval**: - (default - _300_ seconds) - every rrd object has a an
+- **interval**: - (default - _60_ seconds) - every rrd object has a an
 interval associated with it - determining how often the data will be retrieved from the monitored service and updated in the RRD file.
-The default of 300 seconds (every 5 minutes) is inspired by MRTG and Cacti, however we at Smule usually use 60 (every minute) for most graphs.

 - **title**: - free form text description of the object.
 If not specified, the object id will be used as a title.

-- **rrd_type**: (default - GAUGE) - can be COUNTER, DERIVE etc, check
+- **rrd\_type**: (default - GAUGE) - can be COUNTER, DERIVE etc, check
 rrdtool docs for other options.
 Note that originally SMG used rrdType for this property which is inconsistent with the rest.
-SMG will still try to read rrdType if rrd_type is not present, for backwards compatibility.
+SMG will still try to read rrdType if rrd\_type is not present, for backwards compatibility.

-- **rrd_init_source**: (no default) - if defined SMG will pass --source <val> to rrdtool create.
-This can be used to rebuild some rrd using different step/RRAs etc. E.g. update the conf and also specify rrd_init_source: <object_id>.old, then rename the actual rrd file from <object_id>.rrd to <object_id>.old.
+- **rrd\_init\_source**: (no default) - if defined SMG will pass --source _val_ to rrdtool create.
+This can be used to rebuild some rrd using different step/RRAs etc. E.g. update the conf specifying
+rrd_init_source: object.id.old, then rename the actual
+rrd file from object.id.rrd to object.id.old.
 On the next run SMG will re-create the rrd using the newly specified config and populate the data from the pre-existing values.
 Check rrdtool docs for more information and caveats (Note: this feature requires